Carnagion/dissertation/diss/diss.typ

 #todo("Write about comparison of CPLEX model as well as branch-and-bound, with different de-icing strategies")

-@branch-bound-heathrow-small-medium lists the results for the branch-and-bound program using each de-icing approach on all small and medium problem Heathrow instances.
+@branch-bound-heathrow-small-medium lists the results for the branch-and-bound program using each de-icing approach on all small- and medium-sized problem Heathrow instances.
-The small problem instances were solved without a rolling horizon.
-For the medium problem instances, a rolling horizon of 12 was used.
+The small problem instances were solved without a rolling horizon, while a rolling horizon of 12 was used for the medium-sized instances.

 #let branch-bound-heathrow-small-medium = results-table(
     group-headers: ([Decomposed de-icing (by TOBT)], [Decomposed de-icing (by CTOT)], [Integrated de-icing]),